cocrafts/book-of-one/part-one/chapter-0002.md

 "That was no ordinary flash powder," Kane observed through gritted teeth as they pushed forward.
 "Your master teaches you more than herbs and remedies, it seems."

-Kieron said nothing, focusing on putting one foot in front of the other.
-His mind whirled with questions, but survival came first.
+"I—I'm not certain what happened," Kieron admitted, surprised at his own actions.
+The decision to help Kane had felt almost instinctual, as if guided by some hidden current beneath his conscious thoughts.
+"The powder has never reacted that way before."

 The twisted pines Kane had mentioned were landmarks known to few outside House Stark—how did this southern knight know of them?
+More puzzling still was how naturally Kieron's feet carried him toward them, as if he'd walked this path a hundred times before, though he was certain he hadn't.

 They reached the ancient pines as the storm began to ease, the massive trees contorted by centuries of wind and magic into shapes that resembled writhing figures.
 Beyond them, partially hidden by an outcropping of rock, the narrow entrance to the ice cave awaited.

 Inside, the temperature dropped further, but at least they were sheltered from the wind.
 Crystalline formations hung from the ceiling, capturing what little light filtered through the entrance and scattering it throughout the chamber in ghostly patterns.
+Some of the ice formations seemed to form symbols—patterns that tugged at the edges of Kieron's memory, though he was certain he had never seen them before.

 Kieron helped Kane to a relatively flat section of stone and set about examining his wound.
 The knight hissed in pain as Kieron pulled back the torn fabric around the injury.